 Medical Clinics

-In January, May and October of each year, missionaries from Holy Family Mission travel at their own expense to Cevicos to staff a clinic that provides basic health care in the town and in the surrounding campos.
-Each group is made up of 10 - 14 adults, among them a medical doctor, nurses and other dedicated professionals.
-They bring medical supplies donated by parishioners, local pharmacies, or by international health collaboratives such as MAP International.
-Our locally-based partners, Las Hermanas del Rosario del Fatima, arrange for the missionaries and local medical professionals to hold three or four medical clinics during their week there.
+Our locally based partners, Las Hermanas del Rosario del Fatima, arrange for the missionaries and local medical professionals to hold several clinics during their week there.
 Over the course of the week, missionaries may see nearly 1,000 patients at those clinics and during home visits.
-Clinics are set up in chapels and schools and often the entire population of the campo - newborn babies, schoolchildren, their parents, workers from the fields and elderly men and women - take this rare opportunity to consult with health care professionals - sometimes walking many miles over rough terrain to do so.
+Clinics are set up in chapels and schools and often the entire population of the outlying villages - newborn babies, schoolchildren, their parents, workers from the fields and elderly men and women - take this rare opportunity to consult with health care professionals - sometimes walking many miles over rough terrain to do so.

 As George Lieser, Mission Coordinator, notes,

-"We have alleviated the painful stomach aches and skin sores that result from the parasites in contaminated drinking and bathing water for thousands of children and adults during the past nine years of medical missions."
+"We have alleviated the painful stomach aches and skin sores that result from the parasites in contaminated drinking and bathing water for thousands of children and adults during the past 20 years of medical missions."

-The Holy Family Mission supports a microfinancing program through which we provide loans to small business owners in Cevicos.
-Ranging from $500 to $1,000, these loans help form or grow businesses, including bakeries, small convenience stores, an artist, an upholsterer, a computer repair store, nail and hair salons, and seamstresses.
-These businesses are often woman-owned and provide the income that lifts families out of extreme poverty, allowing them to purchase adequate food and other essentials for their families.
-Owning a business and achieving some financial independence also enhances personal pride and a sense of accomplishment for our owner applicants.
+For several years, Holy Family Mission supported a microfinancing program through which we provided loans to small business owners in Cevicos.
+Ranging from $500 to $1,000, these loans helped form or grow businesses which were often owned by women.
+The loans provided the income that lifts families out of extreme poverty, allowing them to purchase adequate food and other essentials for their families.
+Our success rate on collections of the more than 60 loans given to date has been over 95% and we hope to resume this program in the future as we are able.

 Scholarships